maxdesalle/website/content/posts/understanding-many-worlds.md

 These three features, linearity, determinism, and universality, will be crucial later on.

+{{< info >}}
-> A solution to the Schrödinger equation is a specific wave function
+A solution to the Schrödinger equation is a specific wave function
-> \(\Psi\) that satisfies the equation.
-In other words, it's a function
-> that correctly describes how a quantum system (like an electron, atom,
-> or a particle in a box) evolves over time according to quantum
-> mechanics.
-Once you have this solution, you can predict how the system
-> behaves at any moment.
+\(\Psi\) that satisfies the equation.
+In other words, it's a function that correctly describes how a quantum system (like an electron, atom, or a particle in a box) evolves over time according to quantum mechanics.
+Once you have this solution, you can predict how the system behaves at any moment.
+{{< /info >}}

 While the wave function describes the physical state of a quantum system at a given moment, the Schrödinger equation allows us to track its